Best in Manufacturing – August 18, 2019

 China’s domination of lithium-ion battery production is part of a greater shift towards clean energy manufacturing in China.

 Aside from lithium-ion batteries, China also dominates the global solar panel market.
 China’s current solar energy capacity is a gargantuan 130 gigawatts—more than any other countries’ in the world.
-According to the International Energy Agency, 60 percent of the world’s solar panels are made in China.
+According to the Statista, 75 percent of the world’s solar panels are made in China.

 India is developing lithium-ion batteries to lower EV prices